-Chondral defects occur when the smooth, firm tissue lining of the hip joint – known as articular cartilage – is damaged.
-Articular cartilage allows for the smooth motion in the ball and socket of the hip joint; additionally, it acts as the “shock absorber” for vigorous activities.
-Excessive friction eventually damages the cartilage, causing pain.
+Chondral defects of the hip occur when the firm, smooth tissue lining of the hip joint – known as articular cartilage – is damaged.
+Articular cartilage allows for the smooth motion in the ball and socket of the hip joint, so when it’s damaged, it disrupts the hip movement.
+Additionally, the articular cartilage acts as the “shock absorber” for vigorous activities.
+Excessive friction eventually damages the cartilage, causing hip pain.

 The most common causes of articular cartilage damage are degenerative diseases such as arthritis and osteoarthritis.
 Others include a traumatic event (such as a car accident) or overuse/repetitive motion.

-Chondral defects are characterized by pain and a decreased range of motion.
+Chondral defects of the hip are characterized by hip pain and a decreased range of motion.
 Additionally, a “catching” sensation can present itself in the hip joint.

-The OSI hip team is here to listen, discuss your concerns, and examine you for signs and symptoms of chondral defect.
-Under our care, any of the following may be used to determine the best course of treatment:
+The board-certified OSI hip team will listen to your hip pain description, discuss your concerns, and examine your hip for signs and symptoms of chondral defect.
+Any, or all, of the following may be used to determine the best course of treatment:

 - MRI: An MRI is typically the most effective method to view and assess articular cartilage damage.

-Less severe cases of chondral defect can be managed with nonsurgical interventions:
+Less severe cases of chondral defect of the hip can be managed with nonsurgical interventions:

 - Anti-inflammatory medications

-More severe cases of chondral defect can result in surgical intervention to reduce symptoms, often an arthroscopic procedure to remove pieces of cartilage and any loose fragments that are floating within the hip joint.
+More severe cases of chondral defects of the hip can result in surgical intervention to reduce symptoms, often an arthroscopic procedure to remove pieces of cartilage and any loose fragments that are floating within the hip joint.